-- a.
-Classification of characteristics.
-Quality conformance examinations and tests are specified in the following paragraphs.
-The contractor's quality program or detailed inspection system shall provide assurance of compliance of all characteristics with the applicable drawing and specification requirements utilizing as a minimum the conformance criteria specified. - b.
-Alternative quality conformance provisions. otherwise specified herein or provided for in the contract, alternative quality conformance procedures, methods or equipment, such as statistical process control, tool control, variables sampling or other types of sampling procedures, etc., may be used by the contractor when they provide, as a minimum, the level of quality assurance required by the provisions herein.
-Prior to applying such alternative procedures, methods or equipment, the contractor shall describe them in a written proposal submitted to the Government for evaluation (see 6.9).
-When required, the contractor shall demonstrate that the effectiveness of each proposed alternative is equal to or better than the specified quality assurance provision(s) herein.
-In case of dispute as to whether the contractor's proposed alternative(s) provide equivalent assurance, the provisions of this specification shall apply.
-All approved alternative provisions shall be specifically incorporated into the contractor's quality program or inspection system, as applicable. - 4.5.2.1 Carbines.
-Final examination of carbines shall be performed by the contractor after completion of all testing of TABLE III.
-Unless otherwise specified herein, each carbine shall be examined for the classification of defects in 4.5.2.2.
-All non-conforming carbines shall be rejected and the reason for rejection recorded.
-The place of final examination and acceptance criteria shall be as specified in the contract (see 6.2). - 4.5.2.1.1 Rejected carbines.
-Rejected carbines shall be corrected by the contractor and the corrective action shall be recorded.
-The carbines shall be reexamined for all defects listed in the applicable groups in 4.5.2.2.

-4.5.2.1.1.1 Retest.
-When any of the following parts are replaced to correct a non-conforming carbine, the carbines shall be retested as indicated by asterisks:
+- 4.5.2.1 Rifles.
+Final examination of rifles shall be performed by the contractor after completion of all testing of TABLE III.
+Unless otherwise specified herein, each rifle shall be examined for the classification of defects in 4.5.2.2.
+All non-conforming rifles shall be rejected and the reason for rejection recorded.
+The place of final examination and acceptance criteria shall be as specified in the contract (see 6.2). - 4.5.2.1.1 Rejected rifles.
+Rejected rifles shall be corrected by the contractor and the corrective action shall be recorded.
+The rifles shall be reexamined for all defects listed in the applicable groups in 4.5.2.2. - 4.5.2.1.1.1 Retest.
+When any of the following parts are replaced to correct a non-conforming rifle, the rifles shall be retested as indicated by asterisks:

 Function Target &

-: Firing Test Accuracy Test
+Firing Test Accuracy Test

+1 D 1 1D 1E4 .
+A 11

-1. Barrel and Barrel Extension
+1. Barrel and Barrel Extension Assembly Ψ.

-Assembly

 2. Gas Tube Assembly

-3. Bolt Carrier Assembly - Carrier Key &
+3. Bolt Carrier Assembly - Carrier & Key

 4. Bolt

-Extractor
+5. Extractor

-Extractor Spring Assembly
+6. Extractor Spring Assembly

-Ejector
+7. Ejector

-Ejector Spring
+8. Ejector Spring

 9. Firing Pin

-Bolt Catch
+10. Bolt Catch

 11. Bolt Catch Spring

-Disconnect
+12. Disconnect

 13. Disconnect Spring

-Hammer Assembly
+14. Hammer Assembly

 15. Automatic Sear Assembly

 16. Buffer Assembly

 17. Action Spring

-18. Safety Selector
+18. Main Lever

 19. Rear Sight Assembly

-20. Compensator and Compensator Space cer
+20. Compensator and Compensator Spacer

 21. Upper Receiver Assembly

 22. Front Sight Post

-23. Carrying Handle Assembly
+1 1011